tamarachorbikj/Simon-says/README.md

 # Simon-says
-A colorful game of Simon says
+A game of Simon says - follow the colors.